skyscrapers/documentation/kubernetes/walk-through.md

 - run `kubectl config set-context <anything-you-want> --cluster <cluster-name> --user <username>` to set the context in kubectl config.
 - run `kubectl config use-context <anything-you-want>` to select the context created above.
 Contexts are useful when you want to manage multiple clusters.

-Now you should be able to interact with the cluster already.
+Now you should be able to interact with the cluster.
 Try `kubectl get pods` for example.

 ## Deploying applications & services on Kubernetes: the Helm Package Manager